 The second Brume is a prison with no bars.
 Forced to “sort out” their sexuality with other teens at Camp Redemption, Quinn must also figure out why presenting as female has never felt quite right.

 The third Brume is a war zone.
 For Quinn, who presents as male, leading the Resistance against an authoritarian government is difficult, since even the Resistance might not accept them if they knew Quinn’s truth.

 As Quinn starts to realize that they might be one person alternating among these three worlds and identities, they wonder: Which world is the real one?
 Or do they all contain some deeper truth?

 About the Author

-Z Brewer is the New York Times bestselling author of several books, including the Chronicles of Vladimir Tod series, and more short stories than they can recall.
+Z Brewer is the New York Times bestselling author of several young adult books, including the Chronicles of Vladimir Tod series, and more short stories than they can recall.
 Their preferred pronouns are they/them.
-When not drying readers’ tears because they killed off a beloved character, they write books.
-Z is also an outspoken mental health and anti-bullying advocate.
-Plus, they have awesome hair.
-Z lives in Missouri with a husband person, one children person, and four furry overlords that some people refer to as “cats.”
-Visit Z online at www.zbrewerbooks.com.
+In addition to being a writer, Z is also an outspoken mental health and antibullying advocate.
+Visit Z online at zbrewerbooks.com.

 "Teens who are contemplating the constructs of their identity will appreciate Quinn's company." — School Library Journal